Get more practice with the workbook

 The verb 'snigger' has its etymological origins in English dialects.
 It is believed to have developed as an onomatopoeic word, imitating the sound of a suppressed or sly laugh.
 Over time, it became associated with the act of laughing in a sly, disrespectful, or suppressed manner, often in response to something seen as humorous but potentially offensive or inappropriate.
 The etymology of 'snigger' effectively captures the notion of a discreet or muffled laugh, emphasizing the secretive and often derisive nature of the expression.

-Quiz: Find the meaning of snigger
+Find the correct meaning of the verb snigger:

 Try Again!